 When she was in high school, her parents praised her gift for drawing but viewed art as a hobby.
-It was her high school art teacher who introduced Odutola to a new conception of portrait painting through the works of African American artists like Jacob Lawrence, Elizabeth Catlett, Romare Bearden, and fellow Alabaman Kerry James Marshall.
+It was her high school art teacher who introduced Odutola to a new conception of portrait painting through the works of African American artists like Jacob Lawrence, Elizabeth Catlett, Romare Bearden, and Kerry James Marshall who also is from Alabama.

 Odutola graduated from the University of Alabama in 2008 and received her M.F.A. from Cal Arts in 2012.

 Her first solo museum exhibition in New York “To Wander Determined” was shown at the Whitney Museum of American Art from October 2017 through February 2018.
-It featured an interconnected series of life-size fictional portraits of two aristocratic Nigerian families.
+It featured an interconnected series of life-size portraits of two fictional aristocratic Nigerian families, with added text of explanatory passages in her imagined world.
 Working in charcoal, pastel, and pencil, Odutola posed her figures in opulent settings as if they were successful Westerners.
 Such portraits would have been possible for Nigerians if they had not been forced to endure hundreds of years of slavery and colonialism.

 She recently in 2016-2017 had an exhibition of her work at San Francisco’s Museum of the African Diaspora.
 Her portraits were shown at the Seattle Art Museum for a year in 2018.
 Her work is in the permanent collections of the Smithsonian National Museum of African Art, New York’s Museum of Modern Art, and the Whitney Museum of American Art among others.